-&lt;sup>2 Throughout our manuscript, we use one-tailed tests for directional hypotheses.
-This is consistent with recommendations put forward in earlier research, noting that one-tiled tests provide a more precise logical correspondence between a directional research hypothesis and its statistical test (Cho & Abe, 2013; Gravetter & Wallnau, 2017; Schwab, 2005).
-Conversely, wherever we did not have a-priori directional hypotheses - e.g., in supplementary analyses - we used two-tailed tests.
+2 Throughout our manuscript, we use one-tailed tests for directional hypotheses.
+This is consistent with recommendations put forward in earlier research noting that one-tailed tests provide a more precise, logical correspondence between a directional research hypothesis and its statistical test (Cho & Abe, 2013; Gravetter & Wallnau, 2017; Schwab, 2005).
+Conversely, wherever we did not have a priori directional hypotheses-for example, in supplementary analyses-we used two-tailed tests.

-&lt;sup>3 We note that the second manipulation check showed a considerably smaller effect size than the first and the third.
+3 We note that the second manipulation check showed a considerably smaller effect size than the first and the third.
 One explanation for this is that the second manipulation check took place after the practice mission during which mastering the interface and experimenting with initial strategies took the forefront over the mission and the identity-relevant background story and context.
-Anticipating that this could weaken the manipulation in the absence of additional reinforcement, we had included the refresher video preceding the main mission and, indeed, at Time 3 we again observed a stronger effect of the manipulation.
+Anticipating that this could weaken the manipulation in the absence of additional reinforcement, we had included the refresher video preceding the main mission, and, indeed, at Time 3, we again observed a stronger effect of the manipulation.

-&lt;sup>4 In supplementary analyses not reported here we also examined whether our manipulation affected perceptions of task interdependence, goal interdependence, and inter-team competition.
+4 In supplementary analyses not reported here, we also examined whether our manipulation affected perceptions of task interdependence, goal interdependence, and interteam competition.
 We found no significant differences between conditions on any of these other variables.